Clear Coat Scratch

 You have a clear coat scratch and you probably want to make it disappear.
 Life is a jungle and any car owner will eventually be faced with a dreadful scratch in the clear coat of their car.

-The very fact that you came here looking for a way to fix a scratch in the clear coat versus your car paint tells me as an expert that you may not have full understanding:
+The very fact that you came here looking for a way to fix a scratch in the clear coat versus your car paint tells me as an expert, that you may not have full understanding between a car paint scratch and a clear coat scratch.

 These questions and a few more will be answered for you in a way that should help you come to terms with a very unwanted moment.